Football: Tuchel to become England head coach – reports – DW – 10/15/2024

 He'd previously led French side Paris Saint-Germain to the Champions League final in 2020 after making his name as a top tactician with Bundesliga sides Mainz 05 and Borussia Dortmund.

-He had been loosely linked to struggling Premier League giants Manchester United in recent weeks.
+He had been linked to struggling Premier League giants Manchester United who held talks with him ahead of the start of the new season before opting to stick with current head coach Erik Ten Hag.

-Instead, the England role will be his first ever in international football.
+Instead, the England role will be Tuchel's first ever in international football.

 mf/lo